Maximinodotpy/articles/026 - Advanced Form Modal with JavaScript and SCSS/_blog/article.md

+---
-# Advanced Form Modal with JavaScript
+name: 'Advanced Form Modal with JavaScript'
-**Build a function that spawns an Advanced Modal with a form that will return a promise and the Data in the form.**
+description: 'Build a function that spawns an Advanced Modal with a form that will return a promise and the Data in the form.'
+---

 ## Idea